 PROJECT: County Lines: Breaking the Cycle

-Crest is working with police and local authority partners in Suffolk and Lancashire to examine how young people involved in county lines are identified as victims, groomers, or willing participants and consider the outcomes for these young people over time.
+Crest is working with police and local authority partners to examine how young people involved in county lines are identified as victims, groomers, or willing participants and consider the outcomes for these young people over time.

 In July, we sat down with key stakeholders from our deep dive areas including representatives from the police forces and local authorities, to discuss some of the issues they face when dealing with young people involved in county lines, and to share examples of good practice.

 Police forces and their partners viewing victims and offenders as a binary opposition contributes to vulnerable young people missing out on support and possibly causing wider harm

 Participants noted that police officers’ awareness of vulnerability and criminal exploitation has shifted in recent years, with improved training and emphasis on the overlap between victimisation and offending for young people involved in county lines.
 However, this shift has not been without its challenges.
 Several participants cautioned that drawing a black and white distinction between victims and perpetrators, missing the many shades of grey is often still an entrenched mentality amongst some officers.
 It was suggested that the lack of a clear and consistent approach to identifying victims of county lines exploitation, along with delays in NRM decision-making, has compounded the issue - with police officers struggling to deal with increasingly ‘blurred’ lines around exploitation.
 In this respect, the importance of effective collaboration with partner agencies and support services familiar with the young person under investigation was highlighted as an important part of the solution.